-Editing the Services file is required only for ODBC connections via the SPD snet Server.
+Editing the Services file is required only for ODBC connections via the SPD SNET Server.

 - 1. Find the Services file on your Windows machine.
 In Windows, the Services file is usually located in c:\windows\services - 2.
 Open the Services file using a text editor. - 3.
 The services file contains four columns.
 The rows of information can be sorted in port number order.
-Find the closest port number to the SPD Server port number, which you obtained from the network administrator (see "Preparing your Client Machine for ODBC Installation" on page 56).
+Find the closest port number to the SPD Server port number, which you obtained from the network administrator.
+For more information, see"Preparing Your Client Machine for ODBC Installation " on page 58.
 This is where you insert the new information. - 4.
 Add an entry to the Services file, on its own line, in proper numeric order, using the following syntax: